reTHINK-project/w3c/CGCharter.md

 Goals
 -----

-{describe the mission and goals of the Community Group.
-This should be a brief description describing the reason the group has been formed.}

 Decentralized network topologies were introduced in the [*On Distributed Communications* Paul Baran's 1962 seminal Work*](http://www.rand.org/pubs/research_memoranda/RM3420.html) providing the foundations to design the Internet and the Web with no single point of control and failure.
 However, these basics foundations are at odds with centralized powers controlling the Web.

 With [Web Monopolies](http://www.economist.com/news/briefing/21635077-online-businesses-can-grow-very-large-very-fastit-what-makes-them-exciting-does-it-also-make), the fundamental users' freedom to select whom to trust their data and select which Services to be consumed are curtailed.